ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 - : unit = ()
 ```
 Functional programmers tend to use recursion instead of explicit loops,
-and regard **for** loops with suspicion since it can't return anything,
+and it's wise to regard **for** loops with suspicion since it can't return anything,
 hence OCaml's relatively powerless **for** loop.
 We talk about recursion
 below.